phpactor/phpactor/doc/README.md

 would not involve a huge amount of effort to support other editors such as [GNU Emacs](https://www.gnu.org/s/emacs/).

-Phpactor is a bleeding-edge product, it is far from being perfect, it probably never will be.
-It's a work in progress.
-But, I have been using it extensively in my daily work and haven't felt especially compelled to add new features for some months.
+Phpactor is currently bleeding-edge software, none of it is perfect, but most of the features will get you most if not all of the way to where you want to go.

 Packages
 --------